rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 We may want to provide more means of interaction with foreign exceptions.
 For instance, it may be possible to provide a way for Rust to catch C++ exceptions and rethrow them from another thread.
+See the [discussion above][unresolved-questions] about the behavior of `catch_unwind`.

+Coercions between `"C unwind"` function types (such as function pointers) and the other ABIs are not part of this RFC.
+However, they will probably be indispensible for API design, so we plan to provide them in a future RFC.